B92PS07 - Gloucester Drawbridge Replacement

 Figure 2: Proposed Bridge System

 In order to reduce impact to existing rail traffic during construction, the bridge will be built in two stages.
 One half of the bridge will be demolished and reconstructed at a time, while rail traffic is maintained on the other half.
-To accommodate this process, a temporary right hand turnout would be installed on the west approach in advance of work on the northern and the southern tracks.
-Railroad operations interruption will be at a minimum during construction, however there will be limited times that may require construction over nights or weekends with no rail traffic on the bridge.
+To accommodate this process, a temporary right hand turn-out would be installed on the western approach in advance of work on the northern and the southern tracks.
+The interruption on rail passenger services will be minimized during construction, however there will be limited times that over-night or weekend construction would be required with no rail traffic on the bridge.